As an Amazon Associate, I earn from qualifying purchases.

 Boiling vs. Steaming Beets

 I prefer to steam beets for freezing rather than boil them.
-I think it’s easier, faster, and retains more of the nutrients.
+I think it’s easier and faster.
 If you prefer to boil yours, fill a large pot with water and bring to a boil.
 For small beets, you’ll boil them for 20-25 minutes, and for medium to larger beets you’ll boil them for 40-50 minutes or until a knife easily pierces the beet.

 You though?
 You are super smart and you’re cutting the skin off first and then steaming or boiling.
 Cut the beet top and beet butt (technical people will call it the root end, but whatevs) off.
 Place the root end on a cutting board and using a sharp knife, cut downward to remove the skin.